 If managed correctly under the exclusion, your state-only pharmaceutical waste:

-- Does not need to be counted toward your generator status, and
+- Does not need to be counted toward your generator category, and

 - Does not need to be reported annually.